 An ongoing series of paintings, sketches and photos from the South West Coastal Path.
 I will be visiting favourite spots and discovering new ones.

-Dec 8th: Yesterday’s session as part of my Seaward/Landward series continued a bit further along the South West Coastal Path from Peak Hill.
+Peak Hill / Dec 2018: Yesterday’s session as part of my Seaward/Landward series continued a bit further along the South West Coastal Path from Peak Hill.

 I drove past Ladram Bay onto Bar’s Lane which became quite a treacherous little lane where a 4X4 vehicle would’ve been quite useful!
 I walked up to Peak Hill via the South West Coast Path which follows by High Peak Plantation.